jayashan10/virtual_trial_emulator/final_report.md

 ### 4.4 Biomarker Trajectories

-We trained auxiliary models to predict future hemoglobin (HGB) and lactate dehydrogenase (LDH) levels at Day 56 (approximately 8 weeks) and Day 112 (approximately 16 weeks) based on baseline and early features.
+I trained auxiliary models to predict future hemoglobin (HGB) and lactate dehydrogenase (LDH) levels at Day 56 (approximately 8 weeks) and Day 112 (approximately 16 weeks) based on baseline and early features.
 These models assess the feasibility of forecasting key lab trajectories for monitoring disease progression and treatment response.

 Predictions for Day 56 are shown below: